sullis/proxy/README.md

   - Implements JSONP proxy based on presence of url parameter named 'callback' and optional parameter named 'method' that is used to specify the HTTP method to use when proxying request to the backend.
+  - Implements all responses in an 'envelope' with HTTP 200 response codes based on presence of url parameter named 'envelope'
   - Converts www form urlencoded strings (body and query for JSONP) into form data, validating and converting types according to one or more apidoc schemas (via environment variable named APIDOC_SERVICE_URIS)